FAIRmat-NFDI/pynxtools/docs/learn/pynxtools/nexus-metainfo-generation.md

 # Generate all application definitions
 pynx nomad generate-metainfo --all-applications

-# Generate all categories (apps first, then base --force for cross-refs)
+# Generate all categories (applications first, then base classes)
 pynx nomad generate-metainfo --all

 # CI check: fail if committed files differ from what the generator would produce
 pynx nomad generate-metainfo --all --dry-run

-# Force regeneration (overwrite existing files)
+# Generator-fix pass: also drop now-obsolete generated members from the accepted
+# NIAC standards, not just contributed definitions (hand edits still preserved)
+pynx nomad generate-metainfo --all --fix

+# Rebuild from scratch, discarding ALL hand edits (rarely needed)
 pynx nomad generate-metainfo --all --force

 # Generate into a different package (e.g. nomad-measurements)